 Did you know that every experience I provide through The Dazzling Details is blanketed in gratitude?

-From my new Dazzling Life women’s retreats to one-time consult calls and full wedding planning, each experience Dazzles with an extra dose of good karma because I cover them in gratitude before I serve.
+Your experience Dazzles with an extra dose of good karma because I cover them in gratitude before I serve.

 Wondering how you can actively practice wedding day gratitude?
 I’ve got some ideas.